Russell-Pollari/russell-spotify/README.md

 # Spotify stats

-A simple dashboard/hobby project to explore your spotify libraries statistics.
+A simple dashboard/hobby project to interact with Spotify's Web API.

-(At least the stats made available through Spotify's Web API, no play count unfortunatley).

 # Running locally